Dodgeball Rules

 C. RULES / INFRACTIONS

-2. A player is out if:
+1. A player is considered eliminated if:

-• the ball touches another teammate
+• The ball touches another teammate

-• another teammate catches the ball
+• Another teammate catches the ball

-• the ball hits the ground, wall, another ball, or other inanimate object
+• The ball hits the ground, wall, another ball, or other inanimate object

 • Theoretically, if a player is hit and the ball bounces up in the air, the player can still throw their ball and eliminate an opponent prior to any of the aforementioned situations occurring.